Browsing Category

 Here is the live Youtube link

 Artists are bleeding now in every sector across every artistic discipline.
 Instead of being overwhelmed, pick one a week to lend a hand.
 Take a cue from some of this country’s most celebrated performers pitching in to do their part.
-Along with Canadian Opera Company, Shaw Festival, Soulpepper, Young People’s Theatre, Canadian Stage and Luminato, the National Ballet of Canada shop is donating personal protective equipment such as gloves and masks while their wardrobe staff is sewing caps and masks from home for our front-line healthcare workers in hospitals to help keep them safe.
+Along with the Canadian Opera Company, Shaw Festival, Soulpepper, Young People’s Theatre, Canadian Stage, and Luminato, the National Ballet of Canada shop is donating personal protective equipment such as gloves and masks.
+At the same time, their wardrobe staff is sewing caps and masks from home for our front-line healthcare workers in hospitals to help keep them safe.

 #TorontoTogether

 Got kids who love playing detective?
-Consider signing up for a customized narrative experience with a week’s worth of short daily phone calls from The Ministry of Mundane Mysteries, presented by Outside the March Theatre Company.
-Designed for the whole family (kids under 12 can pair up with a parent for no charge) 100% of the funds collected will go directly to employ actors from the community who have recently lost income due to the CO-VID crisis.
+Consider signing up for a customized narrative experience with a week’s short daily phone calls from The Ministry of Mundane Mysteries, presented by Outside the March Theatre Company.
+Designed for the whole family (kids under 12 can pair up with a parent for no charge), 100% of the funds collected will go directly to employ actors from the community who have recently lost income due to the COVID crisis.
 For more info, read here.

 If you cannot help others, help yourself.
 Spend some time dreaming of your favourite places.
 Maybe this madness will result in all of us being experts at cherishing.
 Here’s one of my cherished spots in Algonquin Park, Ontario.
 Where are your favourites?